sockjs/sockjs-node/README.md

 Various issues and design considerations
 ----------------------------------------

-### Authorization
+### Authorisation

 SockJS-node does not expose cookies to the application.
-This is done deliberately as using cookie-based authorization with SockJS simply doesn't make sense and will lead to security issues.
+This is done deliberately as using cookie-based authorisation with SockJS simply doesn't make sense and will lead to security issues.

 Cookies are a contract between a browser and an http server, and are